This post may contain affiliate links.

 End the night with something cool and creamy.
 Our raspberry Jello poke cake is the family favorite that closes out cookouts the right way.

-Polish Sausage Sandwich Recipe FAQs
+Polish Sausage Recipe FAQs

-A Polish Sausage Sandwich Recipe takes about 60 minutes total: 30 to 35 minutes to caramelize the onions and 10 to 15 minutes to grill the sausages, plus a few minutes to assemble.
+A Polish Sausage Recipe takes about 60 minutes total: 30 to 35 minutes to caramelize the onions and 10 to 15 minutes to grill the sausages, plus a few minutes to assemble.

-Yes, a Polish Sausage Sandwich Recipe works perfectly indoors.
+Yes, a Polish Sausage Recipe works perfectly indoors.
 Sear the sausages in a cast-iron skillet over medium-high heat for 8 to 10 minutes, turning often, to get a similar char.

-Smoked kielbasa is the classic pick for a Polish Sausage Sandwich Recipe.
+Smoked kielbasa is the classic pick for a Polish Sausage Recipe.
 Look for 14-ounce smoked Polish sausage rings; you can also use beer brats or Italian sausage for a different smoke profile.

-Cook sliced sweet onions in butter with a pinch of sugar and salt over medium heat for 30 to 35 minutes for a Polish Sausage Sandwich Recipe.
+Cook sliced sweet onions in butter with a pinch of sugar and salt over medium heat for 30 to 35 minutes for a Polish Sausage Recipe.
 Stir every few minutes, lower the heat if the onions brown too quickly, and add a splash of butter if they dry out.

 Store the cooked sausage and caramelized onions separately in airtight containers in the fridge for up to 4 days.
 Reheat the sausage in the air fryer at 350°F for 3 minutes and warm the onions in a skillet.
 Our easy oven roasted tomato sauce makes a great dipping sauce for reheated sausage.

-A Polish Sausage Sandwich Recipe pairs perfectly with classic cookout sides like potato salad, chips, chili, mac and cheese, or grilled vegetables.
+A Polish Sausage Recipe pairs perfectly with classic cookout sides like potato salad, chips, chili, mac and cheese, or grilled vegetables.
 Our slow cooker deep dish pizza also rounds out a fun party spread.

 Other Recommended Sandwich Recipes

-Polish Sausage Sandwich Recipe
+Polish Sausage Recipe (Maxwell Street Sandwich)

 Ingredients